dkobia/jets/docs/_docs/routing/guide.md

 ## 9. Helper Host

-The named routes `_url` methods, will infer the hostname that the request came from as part of the request by default.
+The named routes `_url` methods, will infer the hostname from the request by default.
 If you need to configure it explicitly, then you can with `config.helpers.host`.
 Example:

 ```ruby
 Jets.application.configure do